TheEnderek0/Enderek-s_packages/README.md

 > **HEP Redirection Cube Dropper**
 Works like a normal cube dropper, but it drops a **HEP Redirection Cube**

+> **BTS Sliding Door**
+This item is a door that can be seen in the BTS areas in P2 campaign (mainly chamberlocks).

+> **Upgrade Station**
+This item is a recreation of upgrade station present in Factum Solus.
+It will change your Portal Gun to what you set it to.

 **Styled Items**